Child Covid-19 cases are steadily increasing. But with schools opening, expert warns this is just the beginning - Local News 8

 By Madeline Holcombe, CNN

 Cases of Covid-19 among children have steadily increased since the beginning of July, according to a report from the American Academy of Pediatrics.
-And an expert says this rise is just the warmup act.
+And an expert says this rise is just the start of what is to come.

 “This is happening before school starts.
 Schools are opening now,” said Dr. Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine.
 “So, Houston Independent school district opens August 23, that’s going to be a huge accelerant.
 This is just the beginning, unfortunately,” he told CNN’s Jake Tapper.